ethstorage/ethstorage-sdk/src/spec.md

 ## 1. Introduction

-This document provides a specification for interacting with the EthStorage network, aiming to standardize the interaction between various applications and the EthStorage network to achieve reliable and efficient data management functionality.
+This document aims to standardize the interaction between applications and the EthStorage network to achieve reliable and efficient data management functionality.

 This document includes two main classes: `EthStorage` and `FlatDirectory`.
 The `EthStorage` class provides asynchronous read and write operations for key-value pairs of a specified size.